MEF-BDA503/gpj18-data-r-sizlari/index.md

 # **Welcome to Data Rsizlari PJ !!**

 This is the group project page of Data Rsizlari Team.
-As a team, we would like to present our projects stages & progress below sections.
+As a team, we would like to present the progress stages of our project in below sections.

 ## **Data Rsizlari** - Group Members:
 - [Ahmet Turhal](https://mef-bda503.github.io/pj18-aturhal/)